durrantlab/autogrow4/tutorial/TUTORIAL.md

 #### If Running on a Laptop or PC

-We recommend lowering some factors of AutoGrow4 to lower the computational overhead for smaller machines.
+We recommend lowering some AutoGrow4 parameters to reduce the computational overhead for smaller machines.

 - Lower the population size and number of generations.
 This will mean a less intense search of chemistry space but will make run times more reasonable.
-- Lower the max_variation to 1.
-This means for every ligand created by AutoGrow4 we will only create 1 conformer and thus only dock once per ligand.
+- Lower the `max_variation` to 1.
+This means for every ligand created by AutoGrow4, we will only create 1 conformer and thus only dock once per ligand.
 This of course means a trade-off of getting more useful information for each ligand for computational efficiency.